-The estimated useful lives of assets is as follow:
+The estimated useful lives of assets for current and comparative year is as follow:

-Years

 Software 3 - 10

 Customer List 18 - 28

 Distribution Network 25

 Brand is initially measured at cost.
 Based on an analysis of all the relevant factors, there is no foreseeable limit to the period over which it is expected to generate net cash inflows for the Group and is therefore considered to have an indefinite useful life.